Towering Toronto (my semi-annual update on Hogtown, September 2025 edition)

 What’s new in Toronto, you ask?
 Well, where to start??
 Let’s start by the Mayor resigning hastily last Friday after getting caught up in a sex scandal!
 It’s almost enough to distract one from the current scandal brewing around the premier’s pay for play stag and doe party he had for his daughter and developers.
 Unlike the mayor, he has not resigned…yet.
 Stay tuned.

 For year’s John Tory tried to successfully lead in Toronto politics.
 He finally got his chance the year he won the Mayor’s job.
 In his first term he was a welcome change from the craziness of Rob Ford.
 I thought he worked hard during the pandemic in his second term.
 But recently things were souring on him, from his strong support for the police, to his seeking strong mayor powers, to his treatment of the homeless, to his second salary at Rogers.
-Tragic or pathetic: take your pick.
+In the end you could say his fate was either tragic or pathetic, depending on how you felt about the man.

 (For more on Tory, see this piece by Ed Keenan, one of my favorite Toronto journalists.)